Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == G.2: No Structures
 G.2.1) <G.2.1> In addition to the world generation settings allowed in #entangledRule("A.1.3"), you may turn Generate Structures off.\
 G.2.2) <G.2.2> Runs marked as No Structures must not interact with any structures listed in #entangledRule("G.1.1").\
-G.2.3) Clarification: If generate structures is turned off, you still must not interact with any structures which still generate (ex. dungeons).\
+G.2.3) Clarification: If generate structures is turned off, you still must not interact with any structures which still generate (e.g. dungeons).\
 G.2.4) <G.2.4> Clarification: If generate structures is turned on, you must not interact with any structures which generate.
 - Interacting with structures includes but is not limited to:
 - G.2.4.a) Using any blocks, mobs, or items from structures